Daphne Pollard: Diminutive stage star

-Career in the US & UK
+Career in the US and UK

 Daphne Pollard first arrived in Los Angeles during a company tour in September 1901 and was singled out in enthusiastic reviews.
 In a November 1903 review, the Los Angeles Herald reported that "Daphne has charm.
 A full contralto speaking voice, a fine mimicry and good health are her ordinary stock in trade possessions; her delightful small personality is the crown, and makes her every inch a little queen of comic opera."
 Following further tours of Australia, the company was again in North America from late 1905.
 By 1907, Pollard was confident and popular enough to strike out on her own.
 Her Broadway debut was in Eddie Foy's Mr. Hamlet of Broadway in 1908.

 She appeared soon after in The Bohemian Girl at the Los Angeles Theater, at $60 per show.
 The Los Angeles Times reported that because she was small and not well-developed for her age, Humane Officers thought she was no more than seven.
 She convinced them that she was actually sixteen.

 In October 1908, Pollard appeared with a New York company that performed musical and dramatic shows such as The Thief, The Chorus Lady, The Witching Hour, and Girls, among others.
 The productions were staged at the Grand Opera House.
 Among her fellow actors were Harry Macdonough and Charles Halton.
 Pollard appeared with the Ziegfeld Follies and in Winter Garden Theatre shows.
 In 1909, she was with a group which entertained at Keith and Proctor's Fifth Avenue Theater.

 In 1914 Pollard was the petite star of The Girl Behind the Counter at the Morosco Theatre on Broadway (Manhattan).
 The production also featured actor Al Shean.
 She followed this success with performances in A Knight for a Day (1915) and The Passing Show of 1915.
 The latter play was staged at The Mason Theater in Los Angeles and also featured Marilyn Miller.

-In 1917, Pollard was in London, where she appeared with English comedian/singer George Robey, playing the role of "She of the Tireless Tongue" in Albert de Courville, Dave Stamper and Gene Buck's lavishly-staged revue Zig-Zag!, which ran for 648 performances at the Hippodrome.
+In 1917, Pollard was in London, where she appeared with English comedian/singer George Robey, playing the role of "She of the Tireless Tongue" in Albert de Courville, Dave Stamper and Gene Buck's lavishly staged revue Zig-Zag!, which ran for 648 performances at the Hippodrome.
 She remained with the show when it moved to the Folies Bergère in Paris at the end of the year.
 She appeared in other successful productions at the Hippodrome, including Box o' Tricks (1918), Joy Bells (1919) and Jig-Saw!
 (1920).
 She returned to New York and performed in The Greenwich Village Follies in 1923–24.